 Let’s start with the queen of R&B herself, Robyn Fenty, aka Rihanna.
 When she announced that her make up brand is launching in 2017, the world wasn’t ready for what was coming; people didn’t know whether Rihanna’s make up is going to be a massive success or a complete flop.
 However, knowing that Rihanna is always serious about her work, whether business or music, everyone was surely expecting something utterly new and unique in the world of makeup.

 In just a matter of a few weeks after launching, Fenty Beauty has become one of the most popular makeup brands in the world.
 However, it wasn’t Rihanna’s successful music career and famous name that got everyone to love her makeup.
 It was the decision Rihanna made to produce inclusive makeup, including all of the skin tones in cosmetic offerings, and including even more extensive shade palette for people with deeper skin tones.
 What Rihanna has done with her makeup was revolutionary, and has definitely set the standard for other major makeup brands.
 Diversity and inclusiveness have become the representative idea of Fenty Beauty that everyone simply got to love.
-Not to mention, Rihanna’s make up is vegan and cruelty-free.
+Not to mention, Rihanna’s make up is vegan and cruelty-free, similarly to Veautie.
 Kudos!

 Iman Cosmetics, Zara Mohamed Abdulmajid aka Iman